 Viky - During 2008, Apex Silver Mines Limited ("Apex") spent US\$772,527 on the property, including drilling, prior to relinquishing its option.
 The Company has viewed the Apex work and considers the main target on the property remains untested.
 An induced polarization geophysical program survey was completed in the first quarter of 2010 followed by a short diamond drill program.
 This program intersected several narrow zone of copper mineralization.
 Further review of results will be necessary before planning further work.
-During the six months ended June 30, 2010, the Company incurred costs of \$285,789 on the property, all of which was written off to operations.
+During the nine months ended September 30, 2010, the Company incurred costs of \$290,784 on the property, all of which was written off to operations.

 Yago - During 2009 the Company acquired further claims and the Carretara property is now connected to the Yago claim block.
 Sampling at Carretara (also known as Gallo de Oro) produced encouraging results.
 Several groups have expressed interest in the property.
-During the six months ended June 30, 2010, the Company incurred \$39,832 in exploration costs, primarily on maintaining the property.
-Discussions are underway with another mining group for a possible option of the property.
+During the nine months ended September 30, 2010, the Company incurred \$58,021 in exploration costs, primarily on maintaining the property.
+Discussions have been underway with another mining group for a possible option of the property but no agreement has yet been reached.